Break the streak of monotony with a vacation to Carlsbad, a marvelous city in New Mexico that presents tourists with a lot to see and experience.

-It exhibits oil, watercolor, and acrylic paintings, textiles, pottery, photography, etc.
+It exhibits oil, watercolor, and acrylic paintings, along with textiles, pottery, photography, and more.

-The Artist Gallery will of course be an informative and beautiful experience.
+The Artist Gallery will undoubtedly provide visitors with an informative and beautiful experience.

-Go for a stroll along with Lake Carlsbad Recreation Area, and Pecos River
+Go for a Stroll around the Lake Carlsbad Recreation Area

 The fun fact is that this flume was included in Ripley's Believe It Or Not as the only river that crosses itself.

 Originally made of wood, it was rebuilt with concrete after its demolition by a flood in 1902.